Trump consoles shooting victims, faces new criticism

 'LEAST RACIST PERSON'

-Trump is infuriated by accusations that his administration is deliberately dividing the United States on racial lines.
+Trump is infuriated by accusations that his administration seeks to exploit racial divisions in the country to whip up his core voter base.

 "I am the least racist person.
 Black, Hispanic and Asian Unemployment is the lowest (BEST) in the history of the United States!" he tweeted on Tuesday.